Last updated:

 Original texts

-EUR-Lex has original versions of primary legislation from the ECSC Treaty (1951) onwards, but the original ECSC, EEC and Euratom Treaties are not in English, as there were no English-speaking signatories.
+EUR-Lex has original versions of primary legislation from the ECSC Treaty (1951) onwards (but the original ECSC and EEC Treaties are not in English - see below for English versions).

 Other sources of the original texts include: